Moh-Tarek/fantasy/README.md

 - Update the matches and their gameweeks and dates in: Fantasy/fixtures/fixtures_2022.json

 ## After Deployment, run:
-- python manage.py load_teams_players.py
+- python manage.py load_teams_players
-- python manage.py load_fixtures.py
+- python manage.py load_fixtures

 ## Each gameweek:
 - Update Gameweek Settings to your new active gameweek and its deadline